 Content-Location

-When a server selects a specific representation through content negotiation, the Content-Location response header indicates a direct URL for that representation.
+When a server selects a specific representation through content negotiation, the Content-Location representation header indicates a direct URL for that representation.
+In a request, the header states where the sender originally obtained the enclosed content.

 Table of Contents